-This section describes first the use of survey data as relative indices of abundance and second use of surveys to estimate total standing stock.
-There are a number of extensive historical surveys which can be used as a baseline for comparison with future survey data to quantify trends in abundance of key species.
+This section describes the use of survey data as relative indices of abundance, as well as for estimating total standing stock biomass.
+There are a number of spatially-representative historical surveys which can be used as a baseline for comparison with future survey data to quantify trends in abundance of key species.
 Before comparing new and old survey data, it is critical that an evaluation is made of the extent to which the data are comparable (e.g. were they collected from comparable areas and habitats; how extensive was the survey) and where necessary, data should be reconfigured to ensure optimal comparability.
-In evaluating the quality of a trend based on survey data, the inter-survey interval also needs to be considered as long gaps between surveys mean that data may be less informative.
+In evaluating a trend based on survey data, the inter-survey interval also needs to be considered as long gaps between surveys mean that data may be less informative.
 As fishery-independent or dedicated surveys conducted by fishers are generally considered more reliable than CPUE data, survey trends can be used to adjust TACs upwards (in cases where there is evidence of scope to increase TACs) or downwards (in cases where there are concerns about the status of a fished species).
 This is usually only necessary if total catch of a species is close to the current TAC.